gaoyifan/diverge-rs/dev.md

 ---
 * better handling for queries other than A/AAA/PTR?
 	* send an A query too
-	* if the upstream supports pipelining, should not hurt response time
-	* do we really need this though
+	* do we really need this though?
 * NXDOMAIN handling
 	* currently just returns a no error with no answer
 	* maybe we should trust NXDOMAIN from some upstream?